Ground support equipment: Container loader

 For military transport planes special container and pallet loaders are used.
 Some military applications use airborne loaders, which are transportable within the transport plane itself.
 Container and pallet loaders are mainly produced in France, Germany, Latvia, Spain, Canada, Brazil, Japan, China, and the United States.

 Transporters

 Transporters are cargo platforms constructed so that, beside loading and unloading containers, they can also transport the cargo.
 These transporters are not typically used in the United States.

 Air start unit

-An air start unit (also known as a "start cart") is a device used to start an aircraft's engines when it is not equipped with an on-board APU or the APU is not operational.
+An air start unit (ASU, also known as a "start cart") is a device used to start an aircraft's engines when it is not equipped with an on-board APU or the APU is not operational.
 There are three primary types of these devices that exist currently: a stored air cart, a gas turbine based unit, and a diesel engine driven screw compressor unit.
 All three devices create a source of low pressure, high volume air to start the aircraft engines.
 Typically one or two hoses are connected to these units, with the largest aircraft engines requiring three.